amy-keibler/lift-local-tests/documentation/DOCUMENTATION.md

 I :purple_heart: markdown

-## Test Data

-A line with a markdown comment

-## Testing minimum fix rate
+## Testing svg without a link

-A new markdown comment for minimum fix rate
+A markdown comment that hopefully doesn't have a link